sneha-nd/Facial-Landmarks-Annotation-Tool/README.md

 # FLAT - Facial Landmarks Annotation Tool

-A visual editor for manually annotating human faces with landmarks.
+A visual editor for manually annotating facial landmarks in images of human faces.

 ## Dependences